Definition: A compound noun is a noun made up of two or more words. Each word makes up part of the meaning of the noun.

 Compound nouns can be written three ways:

-When making a compound noun plural, if the noun is one word, add s to the end.
-If it is two words or hyphenated, add s to the part that is plural, not the whole noun.
+When a compound noun is a single word, make it plural by adding s to the end.
+If the compound noun is hyphenated or composed of two separate words, remember to add s only to the word that is plural.

 Practice What You've Learned

 Exercises are reserved for account holders.
 Please log in.